The Standard Model effective field theory at work: Non-linear realization of electroweak symmetry breaking

 The starting point of the geometric formulation is the observation that, after spontaneous symmetry breaking, a tower of higher-dimensional operators collapses into a single composite operator form \cite{Helset:2020yio}.
 Consider for instance the SMEFT, with the Higgs vev defined by $v_T \equiv \sqrt{2 \langle H^\dagger H \rangle}$.\footnote{Note that, in general, we have $v \neq v_T$ due to the presence of higher-dimensional operators in the scalar potential of the SMEFT as we will discuss in Sec.~\ref{sect:LEFT}.} An example for the breakdown of a tower of higher-dimensional operators can be observed in the effective Yukawa interactions.
 The operators of interest are of the form $\brackets{H^\dagger H}^n \brackets{\overline{\psi}_L H \psi_R}$ for some $n \in \mathbb{N}$.
 When the Higgs field acquires a vev, $\langle H^\dagger H\rangle \to v_T^2/2$, these higher-dimensional operators collapse into a number multiplying the (effective) SM~Yukawa operator, as illustrated in Fig.~\ref{fig:geoSMEFT}.
 A~similar breakdown of higher-dimensional operators is perceptible for other interactions as well.
 Thus, the interactions of all the particles, including the physical Higgs~$h$ itself, can be thought of as taking place in a Higgs-medium \cite{Helset:2020yio}.
 This medium can be described by a scalar field manifold~$\mathcal{M}$ with coordinates defined by the scalar fields.
 The $S$-matrix of the theory is invariant under scalar field redefinitions which in this case are equivalent to coordinate transformations on~$\mathcal{M}$.
 These coordinate redefinitions also leave invariant the geometry of the scalar manifold~$\mathcal{M}$.
 Therefore, the $S$-matrix, and thus all physical observables, only depend on the geometric properties\footnote{We are considering here the geometry of the scalar field space~$\mathcal{M}$, contrary to general relativity which considers the geometry of spacetime.
 However, many of the concepts are similar.} of~$\mathcal{M}$, but not on the choice of coordinates \cite{Alonso:2016oah}.

 The geometric formulation leads to a factorization of the EFT power counting expansions.
 In the SMEFT there are two distinct expansions that are often not properly distinguished.
-The first expansion~$(i)$ is in the ratio of the electroweak scale~$v_T$ to the new physics scale~$\Lambda$, whereas the second expansion~$(ii)$ is in the ratio of the kinematical scale~$p$ for the process of interest relative to the new physics scale
+The first expansion~$(i)$ is in the ratio of the electroweak scale~$v_T$ to the new-physics scale~$\Lambda$, whereas the second expansion~$(ii)$ is in the ratio of the kinematical scale~$p$ for the process of interest relative to the new-physics scale

 where $p^2$ is some kinematic Lorentz invariant.
 In the geometric formulation, expansion $(i)$~is largely factorized out, as it can be linked to the curvature of the scalar manifold, whereas $(ii)$~is determined by the derivative expansion \cite{Alonso:2016oah}.
 This factorization of the power counting allows to define the SM Lagrangian parameters to all orders in the SMEFT power counting as shown in \cite{Helset:2020yio}.